glowieframework/deploy/README.md

 }
 ```

 Each command will run in order and wait for the previous command to finish before its execution.
-If a remote command fails or returns an exit code greater than `0`, an exception will be thrown and the script will stop.
+If a remote command fails or returns a **non-zero** exit code, an exception will be thrown and the script execution will stop.

 The output of each command will be printed to the terminal upon execution.